 My DIY Let Is Snow Wreath is best used on interior doors or those that don’t get a lot of water.

 Using my favorite tool, and about an hour total I’ll show you how to craft this Let It, Snow, Wreath!

-DIY Let It Snow Wreath – Can I Change The Color?
+DIY Let It Snow Wreath – Whatever color YOU want?

 Take my wreath and use it as a guide to craft your own.

 Simply consider it a springboard and then customize it, after all, we all love our own favorite colors and have different color schemes to match in our homes!